 ACE Traductores says there are 3,167 professional literary translators in Spain.
-However, one in three only gets to translate one or two books per year.
+However, only one in three gets to translate one or two books per year.
 And the average gross income for the translators is only around EUR 5,000 per year.
 By comparison, translators in Germany are paid EUR 19 per page on average.

 While still large in absolute numbers, Spain’s book market has been on a downward trajectory over the past decade with book sales falling from nearly EUR 9bn in 2008 to EUR 5.4bn in 2015, according to ACE Traductores.
 The International Publishers Association, meanwhile, pegs the market size in 2013 at an even smaller EUR 2.7bn.